Deusto and the Ministry of Defence examine China’s rising influence and central role in the international system at a conference

 Bilbao Campus

-The University of Deusto, in collaboration with the Ministry of Defence and through its Department of International Relations, will hold the 8th Security and Development Conference on 4 November, titled “China: Power in Transition, Contemporary Challenges, and Strategic Opportunities”.
-The meeting aims to examine China's role in the international system, with a particular focus on its implications for diplomacy, the global economy, security and the geopolitical configuration of the Indo-Pacific.
+The University of Deusto, in collaboration with the Ministry of Defence and through its Department of International Relations, held on 4 November the 8th Security and Development Conference under the title “China: Power in Transition, Contemporary Challenges and Strategic Opportunities”.
+The conference aimed to examine China’s role in the international system, with particular focus on its implications for diplomacy, the global economy, security, and the geopolitical configuration of the Indo-Pacific.

-The seminar will bring together national and international experts, including the president of Petronor, Emiliano López Atxurra, and will provide a space for academic and institutional exchange to analyse the challenges and opportunities arising from China’s rise as a central actor in global dynamics.
-The programme is structured around two complementary panels that will provide a comprehensive overview of China's role in the international system.
+The event brought together national and international experts, including Petronor’s president Emiliano López Atxurra, and provided a space for academic and institutional exchange to analyse the challenges and opportunities arising from China’s rise as a central actor in global dynamics.
+The programme was structured around two complementary panels that provided a comprehensive overview of China's role in the international system.

-This panel will feature Zhang Xiaotong, director of the China and Central Asia Studies Center; Luis Schenoni, director of the Security Studies programme at University College London; Wang-pin Lin, from the Institute of Political Science at National Sun Yat-sen University (Taiwan); and José Luis Calvo, from the Ministry of Defence of the Government of Spain.
+This panel will feature Zhang Xiaotong, Director of the China and Central Asia Studies Centre; Patrizia Cogo, researcher in India’s foreign policy and Indo-Pacific geopolitics; Luis Schenoni, Director of the Security Studies Programme at University College London; Wang-pin Lin, from the Institute of Political Science at National Sun Yat-sen University (Taiwan); and Captain Eduardo Matres, from the Ministry of Defence of the Government of Spain.

-The Conference will open at 9:30 in the Ellacuría Room (CRAI Library), led by representatives from the University of Deusto and the Ministry of Defence.
-This will be followed by two round tables.
-The conference will conclude at 13:00 with the presentation of the conclusions by the panel moderators, Professors Sergio Caballero and Andrés Rodríguez, who will provide a transdisciplinary summary of the topics discussed, highlighting their implications for public policy, academic analysis, and the business environment.
+The Conference started at 9:30 in the Ellacuría Room (CRAI Library), led by representatives from the University of Deusto and the Ministry of Defence.
+This was followed by two roundtable discussions.
+The conference concluded with the presentation of the conclusions by the panel moderators, Professors Sergio Caballero and Andrés Rodríguez, who offered a cross-disciplinary synthesis of the topics discussed, highlighting their implications for public policy, academic analysis, and the business environment.